Wayne County Prosecutor's Office: History

 "RESOLVED, that the Civil Division of the Prosecuting Attorney's Office be removed from the Office of the Prosecuting Attorney and that the Civil Division be designated as the Office of the Wayne County Corporation Counsel."

 The resolution claimed that the "complexity of civil litigation involving the county" had increased, and the Prosecuting attorney had increased the number of criminal prosecutors to 37 but not increased the staff of the civil division.

 The then-county prosecutor William L. Cahalan sued over this resolution.
 Wayne County Prosecuting Attorney v Wayne County Board of Commissioners (1972) 205 N.W.2d 27, 44 Mich.
 App.
 144. The Court of Appeals found the board of commissioners did not abuse their discretion under state law.
 The removing the civil caseload from the prosecutor's office.

-In 2000, Wayne County Prosecutor had a staff of 160 assistant prosecutors on staff and handed two-thirds of the state's 60,000 felony cases.